-- Doug, In the last episode, Doug's father Phil, after spending the entire season trying to give Doug The Talk (probably because of his wife being pregnant; the baby is born in the same episode), finally works up the courage to tell him, only for Doug to cut him off and say he already knows about sex, and proceeds to explain it to his Dad.
+- Doug, In the Christmas episode of the Disney series, Doug's father Phil, after spending the entire season trying to give Doug The Talk (probably because of his wife being pregnant; the baby is born in the same episode), finally works up the courage to tell him, only for Doug to cut him off and say he already knows about sex, and proceeds to explain it to his dad.
 It cuts immediately to after the conversation with his dad walking away saying "Thanks son, that was really informative, I guess they left out a few things when I was kid" in a completely dazed voice.
 Either his dad did not understand something (despite having three kids), or Doug is into some creepy stuff.

 - Even after Doug was given The Talk, his parents are completely clueless about Doug's crush on Patti, referring to her as a friend - even inviting her for a sleepover.

 - Send up in the Looney Tunes short "Walky Talky Hawky" (the first Foghorn Leghorn cartoon).
 Henery Hawk's father is ready to give him the talk, only it's not about sex but about wanting to eat chickens.
 Before dad begins, Henery asks him, "Okay, Pop.
 Whatcha wanna know?"

 - In the Fairly OddParents movie Channel Chasers, Wanda is trying to tell what happens when kids grow up and their fairies leaving, but Cosmo (who's in a toilet after a very hot shower) makes this happen: